stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### PILCHARDS

-You mean, you--
+You mea--you--

 #### MR SQUEAKINGTON

---she got angry and then *smeared* me on the walls.
+--she got angry and then... *smeared* me on the walls.

 #### PILCHARDS